crazyhottommy/ChIP-seq-analysis/part0_quality_control.md

 >
 > Depends on histone.
 See [here](https://docs.google.com/spreadsheets/d/1yikGx4MsO9Ei36b64yOy9Vb6oPC5IBGlFbYEt-N6gOM/edit#gid=15) for approx. distribution of NSC/RSC for histones (Col AZ-BR) For **broad marks NSC usually in the range of 1.03.
 RSC in the range of 0.4-0.8.Narrow marks more similar to TF range**.

 do you have a note on what histone-modifications are broad and narrow?
+For H3K4me3, it can be broad as well. see this paper [Broad H3K4me3 is associated with increased transcription elongation and enhancer activity at tumor-suppressor genes](http://www.ncbi.nlm.nih.gov/pubmed/26301496)

->I dont have a comprehensive list.
+>Yes.
+H3K4me3 can have broad domains but **overall** it is more predominantly a narrow mark from signal-to-noise perspective.
+I dont have a comprehensive list.
 Shud create one.
 For now ask me specific mark - I can tell u signal-to-noise categorization.

 thx.
 I am quality control (narrow?)H3K4me3, H3K4me, H3K27ac. and (broad?)
 H3K9me3, H3K27me3, H3K79me2.
 Looking forward to the list

+>this categorization is correct.
+Although H3K79me2 usually has high SNR between narrow and broad marks.

 ### Measuring global ChIP enrichment (FRiP)